sireum/v2-website/website-sireum/src/main/rst/source/software.rst

 :ref:`Shortcake`).
 Each flavor consists of *stable* and *dev* versions;
-the stable version is suitable for regular use and the dev version is intended for Sireum developers or for users trying out recent bug fixes not in stable yet.
+the stable version is suitable for regular use and the dev version is intended for Sireum developers or for users trying out recent features or bug fixes not in stable yet.

 .. _vanilla: